How to Get Stakeholder Buy-In for Your Strategic Initiatives

 So could there have been a shortcut?
 Or a way to accelerate the process?

 The answer is, of course, yes.
 This scenario is why roadmap tools like Jibility were built.

-Jibility is an ideal tool for facilitating workshops, especially in the context of getting everyone on the same page for how to best achieve the organization’s strategic objectives.
+Jibility is an ideal tool for facilitating strategic planning sessions, especially in the context of getting everyone on the same page for how to best achieve the organization’s strategic objectives.
 This, of course, includes securing stakeholder buy-in.

-Jibility’s six-step method exposes the traceability of each initiative back to the strategic objectives.
-In this way, pet projects that sound great but don’t truly align can be identified and discarded early.
+Jibility gives you a fast and consistent means of exposing the traceability of each initiative back to the strategic objectives.
+This means pet projects that sound great but don’t truly align can be identified and discarded early.

 Jibility is a dynamic tool, whereby it’s easy to apply changes and see the impact on budget instantly — either within the initial workshop, or when a strategic pivot needs to happen out of the blue.